 Each of the skin’s three layers plays a different role:

 - The deepest layer is the hypodermis, consisting of tissue fat and sweat glands.

 - The middle layer is the dermis, holding the nerves and blood supply.

 - The outer layer of skin is the epidermis, protecting against dirt and bacteria.

 Thin skin usually means that the epidermis is less thick than it should be.
 The hypodermis can also have less fat in it, which can also cause thinner, more damage-prone skin.

-Causes of Thinning Skin
+What Causes Thinning Skin?

 - Drinking Alcohol and Smoking can cause premature skin thinning and aging over time.

 - Steroid creams can shrink the cells in your epidermis.
-Tissue connecting skin cells can also be affected, leaving the skin looking wrinkled or loose.
+Tissue connecting skin cells can also be affected, leaving the skin wrinkled or loose.

 Wearing long sleeves or Skin Protection Sleeves while doing yard work or gardening can help.

 Using Topical Steroids only causes thinning if used for an extended period of time.
 You can reverse this by stopping use, but it can take a few weeks for the skin to renew.